firebolt-db/godocs/docs/Guides/getting-started/get-started-sql-workspace.md

 Small and medium engines are available for use right away.
 If you want to use a large or extra-large engine, reach out to support@firebolt.io.
 The default engine configuration uses a small node, which is sufficient for this tutorial.
 To learn more about how to select the correct engine size for your workload, see [Sizing Engines](./../operate-engines/sizing-engines.md).

-By default, when you login to Firebolt’s workspace for the first time, Firebolt creates a SQL workspace in a tab called **Script 1**.
+By default, when you login to Firebolt’s workspace for the first time, Firebolt creates a tab called **Script 1** in the **Develop Workspace**.
 The following apply:
 * The database that **Script 1** will run using is located directly below the tab name.
 If you want to change the database, select another database from the drop-down list.

 * An engine must be running to process the script in a selected tab.
 The name and status of the engine that **Script 1** uses for computation is located to the right of the current selected database.
 To change either the engine or the status, select the drop-down arrow next to the engine name.
 You can select a new engine and change its status from **Stopped** to **Running** by selecting **Start engine**.
 If you select **Run** at the bottom of the workspace, the selected engine starts automatically.
 Select **Stop engine** to change the status to **Stopped**.
 Firebolt automatically stops your engine if it is inactive for 20 minutes.